-DM#, DBI# functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
+DM, DBI & TDQS functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
 The pin is bidirectional pin for DRAM.
-The DM#/DBI# pin is Active Low as DDR4 supports VDDQ reference termination.
+The DM#/DBI# pin is Active Low as DDR4 supports V{DDQ} reference termination.
+TDQS function does not drive actual level on the pin.

 DM, DBI & TDQS functions are programmable through DRAM Mode Register (MR).
-The MR bit location is bit A12:A10 in MR5.
+The MR bit location is bit A11 in MR1 and bit A12:A10 in MR5.